tyrro/simple-calculator-using-Flex-and-Bison/README.md

-# simple-calculator-using-Flex-and-Bison
+# Simple Calculator Using Flex and Bison

-evaluating a complex arithmetic expression consisting of the basic arithmetic operations using flex and bison - the open-source version of lex and yacc respectively.
+Evaluating a complex arithmetic expression consisting of the basic arithmetic operations using flex and bison - the open-source version of lex and yacc respectively.